 Who We Are

-Vancouver Island Fibreshed (VIF) links farmers, processors, makers and consumers in creating a local textile economy based on renewable resources and climate-beneficial farming methods.
-We acknowledge that we are situated upon unceded traditional Indigenous territories.
+Vancouver Island Fibreshed (VIF), situated upon unceded traditional Indigenous territories, links farmers, processors, makers and consumers in creating a local textile economy based on renewable resources and climate beneficial farming methods.

-Active since 2018, VIF is based on the California Fibershed, the model that is spreading throughout North America, Europe and Australia.
+VIF was created in 2018 and is based on the California Fibershed, the model that is spreading throughout North America, Europe and Australia.

 From the Blog

-Continuing on from our Summer 2024 challenges of sewing and working with raw fibre, we now have some final challenges for Fall.
+Continuing on from our Spring 2024 challenges of sewing and working with raw fibre, we now have some new challenges for Summer.
 We’d love you…